dudok/dudok.github.io/index.md

 specifically how to create a model of a card game.
 The card game is boerenbridge(farmerbridge), an easy version of bridge.
 Both posts will be coming soon!

+Also work still has to be done on the website.
+I made it almost from scratch.
+I know it is still ugly, but no fancy templates were used and colouring is not my strongest point haha.
+I will manage though.

 Below you see a sample code of the boerenbridge model.
-The full code can be found on my Github page, the link is on the left side of the page.
+The full code can be found on my Github page.
+The link is on the left side of the page, next to the linkedIn block.

 ```python